Are Online Contracts Legally Binding: What You Need to Know

 - Foreclosure, default, eviction, or repossession notices.

 - Recall notices of products that affect safety or health.

 - Documents legally required for the transport of hazardous materials.

 These documents must be provided in traditional paper and ink format.

 Federal Versus State Law

 Some states have adopted the Uniform Electronic Transactions Act.
 The act establishes electronic signatures and contracts as valid in a manner similar to federal law.

 The federal law will not override the Uniform Electronic Transactions Act adopted at the state level unless the law is significantly different from that of the federal law.
 In such a case, the federal law overrides the state law.
 This is to ensure electronic contracts and signatures are valid in all states.
 It is not dependent on where the party lives or where the contract is executed.

 If you need help with online contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies Google, Menlo Ventures, and Airbnb.